 Firstly, consider: Facebook needs advertising revenue to sustain itself.

-However, Facebook keeps self-destructing with highly questionable practices by incurring the wrath of the advertising industry and other stakeholders.
-(See: Facebook Draws Fire for 6 ‘Stubbornly Childish’ Behaviors.)
+However, Facebook kept self-destructing with highly questionable practices by incurring the wrath of the advertising industry and other stakeholders.

-In addition, a 2012 reveals that social media, especially Facebook, only delivers 1 percent of an e-commerce site’s revenue (See: Social Media vs. Traditional Online Marketing – Where’s the Money?)
+In addition, a 2012 report revealed that social media, especially Facebook, only delivered 1 percent of an e-commerce site’s revenue (See: Social Media vs. Traditional Online Marketing – Where’s the Money?)

 A PLC, of course, ranges from the time when a product is introduced to market to when it’s no longer viable because of what the marketplace considers superior competitors.

 In marketing, the PLC is important.
 In the introduction stage, sales are insignificant until the branding takes effect.
 Think in terms of a bell curve.

 The steeper the slope of the growth stage, the higher sales revenue you enjoy.
 Maturity is the stage when a product achieves saturation.
 Decline is just as the term implies.

 Facebook appeared to be in the downward slope of its PLC curve in key markets.
 Yes, Facebook appeared to be in its PLC stage 3 of reaching maturity – en route to stage 4 of a decline in popularity in many of the world’s most-important markets.

 “Strive not to be a success, but rather to be of value.”